psrenergy/PSRIO-scripts/docs/saving.md

 ## Saving Options

-Saving options specify how the data will be saved in a file.
-By default, when no option is provided for the method, file format will be binary, yielding `.hdr` and `bin` files.
+Saving options specify how PSRIO will save the data in a file.
+By default, when no option is provided for the method, the file format will be binary, yielding `.hdr` and `.bin` files.

 | Description                                                     | Syntax                                     |
 |:----------------------------------------------------------------|:-------------------------------------------|